kngo107/InteractiveNessie/README.md

 - [X] Implement PUT and DELETE under accounts
 - [X] Implement dynamic listing for info.html
 - [ ] Setup transaction page: Create Merchants and create Purchases
-- [ ] Use d3 to visualize using Bubble chart, a customer's most frequent purchase from a Merchant
+- [ ] Use d3 to visualize a customer's most frequent purchase from a Merchant
+- [ ] Redesign work flow of page
 IMPORTANT: PLEASE MAKE SURE YOUR CODE WORKS BEFORE PUSHING IT TO GITHUB AND GIT PULL FIRST BEFORE YOU PUSH

 <b>This the solution we found to fix our issue with running d3 webpages locally: </b>